 - Since saliva flow (and therefore the protections it provides) diminishes when we sleep, flossing at bedtime makes a good plan.

 It doesn't really matter all that much.
 We can say that the act of flossing tends to dislodge debris but it may still lie harbored around your teeth.
 Brushing after flossing will help to insure that this loose debris is removed from your mouth.

 The old joke is you only need to floss the teeth you want to keep, so you really need to clean everywhere, every time.

 Don't overlook the fact that you can floss some tooth surfaces that don't have a neighboring tooth.
 This includes the backside of your last molars.
 Or teeth adjacent to any spaces due to missing or lost teeth.

 Can you reuse a piece of dental floss?

 Sure, as long as it's in good shape (isn't frayed or shredded) there's no reason not to use it again.
 Just drape it somewhere where it can dry out between uses.
 (Oral bacteria won't survive in a dry environment.)

 If you notice that your gums bleed or are tender when you floss, it's typically a sign that you're not doing it frequently enough, or else you're using an ineffective or improper technique.
 It's almost never a sign that you should discontinue flossing.

-It's hard for a website to fully illustrate the details of flossing.
-You should study and learn the information on Dental-Picture-Show.com.
-Then, demonstrate your interpretation of their instructions to your dentist or dental hygienist so they can evaluate and refine your technique as is needed.
+It's difficult for a website to fully explain all of the nuances of flossing.
+Our advice to you would be to study the information on this page.
+Then at your next appointment, demonstrate your interpretation of our instructions to your dentist or dental hygienist so they can evaluate and refine your technique as is needed for your specific situation.

 Related topics -